mayowa-aji/SENG-LIVE-112122-Phase-1-JS/01_Functions_&_Scope/assets/slide.md

 ---------|----------|---------
- helloWorld | none | returns "Hello, world!" formatPrice | price (float) | returns the price like so: "$2.99" findHighestPricedBook | none | returns the book object that has the highest price
+ helloWorld | none | returns "Hello, world!" formatPrice | price (float) | returns the price like so: "$2.99" blurb | book (obj) | returns a string representation of the book with title author and price findHighestPricedBook | none | returns the book object that has the highest price

 </div>